-Celebrate life on the Day of the Dead.
+Catrina Skull (la Calavera Catrina) by Jose Guadalupe Posada has become an icon of modern Dia De Los Muertos (Day of the Dead) celebrations.
 It’s that glorious time of year when a gap opens in the flimsy veil between life and death.
 Like so many holidays, the Day of the Dead (Dia De Los Muertos) is a rich historical blend of cultural and religious beliefs and practices.
-It is not the same as Halloween although close on the calendar with similar themes.
-The Day of the Dead is a three-day celebration akin to a family reunion with the dead.
-Jose Guadalupe Posada’s elegant Catrina Skull (la Calavera Catrina) with her Victorian Era hat has become an icon of modern day celebrations.

 The Hollywood Forever Cemetery adjacent to Paramount Studios in Los Angeles hosts highly spirited Dia de los Muertos festivities for all ages.
 All are welcome, alive or dead.
 Imagine spooky fun, colorful folkloric art and great music wrapped in a sacred observance that captures a comfortable relationship with life and death.
 Many of the photos in this post are from the 2017 event.
 If you haven’t already, put this one on your bucket list.